 Our chosen stars for the night:

 The Causa de atun, a layered dish of potato and lime mash and tuna tartare, stands in for the ceviche, with a glass of Chardonnay on her arm.
-This will make perfect sense on the night – even those who are not normally chardonnay fans.
+This made perfect sense on the night – even those who are not normally chardonnay fans.
+(The only tuna available on the day was ‘fresh … ummm .
+I mean freshly defrosted’ so we opted for Yellowtail just out of the ocean, which turned out to be an excellent choice)

 Break with tradition and you may soon discover that rebellion is like a drug …